President and CEO

-Ann Hudock is President and CEO of Counterpart International.
+Ann Hudock is the president and chief executive officer of Counterpart International.
 Bringing more than 25 years of international development experience, Dr. Hudock leads the organization and its mission to promote civic participation and government accountability across our program portfolio.

-Before working with DAI, Dr. Hudock was the Deputy Country Representative and the Acting Country Representative for The Asia Foundation in Hanoi, Vietnam.
-Democracy and governance issues were the foundation of her career in her roles as head of Democracy and Governance at World Learning in Washington, DC; as one of the first Democracy Fellows at USAID in 1997; and as Special Assistant to the Under Secretary of State for Global Affairs, covering the Democracy, Human Rights and Labor portfolio.
+Before working with DAI, Dr. Hudock was the deputy country representative for The Asia Foundation in Hanoi, Vietnam.
+Democracy and governance issues were the foundation of her career in her roles as head of democracy and governance at World Learning in Washington, DC; as one of the first Democracy Fellows at USAID in 1997; and as special assistant to the under secretary of state for global affairs, covering the democracy, human rights and labor portfolio.

 Achievements, Certifications, and Special Projects

 Dr. Hudock currently serves on the advisory board for the University of Dayton Human Rights Center.
-She is also on the Advisory Committee for the U.S. Global Leadership Coalition (USGLC).
+She also served on the advisory committee for the U.S. Global Leadership Coalition.

 “It’s a privilege to support communities around the world who are working to build a better future for themselves and their children.
 The ability of citizens to raise their voices is essential for improving livelihoods and increasing their role in decisions that impact their lives.
 The ability of governments to listen and respond, and to provide social services in a transparent and accountable way, ensures sustainability of these efforts.
 Counterpart is unique in how it brings together citizens and governments to advance common causes.”